Ricardope3/PAProyecto/ARCHITECTURE.md

 * printBuilding()
   * Prints the building matrix
 * printPast()
-  * Prints the past, which is an array containing the possible routes of a person to an exit
+  * Prints the past, which is a matrix indicating which are the cells forming the exit path of a person.
 * printPathMatrix()
   * Prints the matrix that represents the path of a person in the matrix
 * getNumOfPeople()